-Sustainable2050:
+Sustainable2050

-The next Sustainable2050 quarterly meeting will be Friday, September 16, 20232 at 9:30 a.m.
-MORPC is excited to welcome to the team Grant Lach, an AmeriCorps Sustainability Fellow, who will focus on supporting Sustainable2050 in a variety of ways.
-The agenda for the next meeting is in progress as member input is collected to shape an informative and strategic meeting.
-Membership and tier status certification are open to MORPC members.
-Please contact MORPC's Sustainability Officer, Brandi Whetstone, for more information (BWhetstone@morpc.org).
+The next Sustainable2050 meeting is September 16.
+New MORPC Team Member Grant Lach will focus on supporting Sustainable2050.
+Membership and tier status certification is open to MORPC members.
+Please contact MORPC's Sustainability Officer, Brandi Whetstone at BWhetstone@morpc.org for more information.